-- Security-conscious organizations may need to build in their own protocols.
+- Security-conscious organizations may need to build their own protocols.

-- Open-source systems can create an opportunity to test-drive programs before purchasing a proprietary solution.
+- Open-source systems offer an opportunity to test-drive programs before you purchase a proprietary solution.

-Document management is a system for storing information that is essential to an organization.
-Legacy hard copies of documents can be scanned and then uploaded directly into the document management system where it is safely available for all in digital form.
+Document management software is a system for storing essential information for your business.
+Legacy hard copies of documents can be scanned and then uploaded directly into the document management system, where they'll remain safely in digital form.

-Many systems allow users to enter metadata and tags that can be used to organize the files.
-Other tools may include a search capability so team members spend less time tracking down specific documents.
+Many systems allow you to enter metadata and tags to organize the files.
+Other tools may include a search capability so your team members spend less time tracking down specific documents.

-A key consideration of any document management system is the workflow.
-Users should be able to navigate the file structure and have minimal friction collaborating with other users.
-Furthermore, a document management system that provides mobile access will ensure greater convenience and benefit for businesses.
+A key consideration for any document management system is the workflow.
+You and your team should be able to navigate the file structure easily and face minimal friction in collaborating with other users.
+A document management system that provides mobile access will ensure greater convenience for your team.

-For those who will scan files as part of the workflow, it's important to ensure there is a method for adding and organizing files within the user interface.
-Keyword search and a system for author and viewing permissions must all be built into the framework.
+If you will scan files as part of your workflow, make sure there is a method for adding and organizing files within the user interface of the software you're considering.
+Keyword search and a system for viewing and editing permissions must all be built into the framework.

 Open-source document management software enables organizations to access, monitor and share essential files.
-When a system is open-source, the company is responsible for customizing the solution for the users and ensuring they implement any updates that are built by the open-source community.
+When you use an open-source system, your company is responsible for customizing the solution for its users and implementing any updates built by the open-source community.

 Editor's note: Looking for document management software for your business?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

-Businesses typically have one of two aims they want to achieve by using an open-source solution.
-Some businesses want to use open-source as a trial solution to test whether the system will meet their needs.
-For other businesses, however, it may be the end goal.
+Businesses typically have one of two aims in using an open-source solution.
+Some businesses want to use open-source software as a trial solution to test whether that type of system will meet their needs before they pay for a similar program.
+For other businesses, open-source software itself may be the end goal.

-Reuben Yonatan, chief executive officer at GetVoIP.com, an independent provider comparison site, said there is a lot that is worthwhile from the open-source world.
+Reuben Yonatan, CEO of independent provider comparison site GetVoIP, said there is a lot to like about the open-source world.

-"Many open-source products have additional features, like enterprise-grade storage space or hosted solutions," said Yonatan.
+"Many open-source products have additional features, like enterprise-grade storage space or hosted solutions," he said.
 Proprietary systems may be a stretch financially for small businesses.
-"For many [companies], it is a good fit to try open-source software first, then upgrade when the time is right," added Yonatan.
+"For many [companies], it is a good fit to try open-source software first, then upgrade when the time is right."

 Benefits of open-source document management software

-The main benefit of open-source software is flexibility.
-A core premise of open-source software is that it can be used and customized to the needs of the users.
-It underpins much of what is used with software systems, so a company that is comfortable with building its own solutions may find open-source to be the best route.
+The main benefit of open-source software is its flexibility.
+A core premise of open-source software is that it can be used and customized to the needs of the users, so a company that is comfortable with building its own solutions may find open-source software to be the best route.

 "Open-source means that anyone can improve upon the success of the previous generation," Yonatan said.
-In the long run, this shared knowledge and collective effort leads to better software from which all users can benefit.
+In the long run, this shared knowledge and collective effort can lead to better software from which all of its users can benefit.

-There may be certain features that are more quickly accessible (with fewer headaches) from a third-party solution.
-Organizations must also consider the costs and time involved with doing the software work themselves and how the storage solution will look.
+Certain features might be more quickly accessible (with fewer headaches) from a third-party solution.
+Also consider the costs and time of doing the software work in-house and how the storage solution will look.

-Document management systems can be created as an on-premises or cloud-based system.
-With the self-hosted option, the organization is in control and does not rely on an outside cloud provider for access or uptime with storage that is typically onsite.
+Document management software can be created as an on-premises or cloud-based system.
+With the on-premises (self-hosted) option, your business is in control and does not rely on an outside cloud provider for access or uptime, with server storage typically onsite at the office.

-Of course, a company must decide how the upkeep costs fit in with their budget, which is often why many businesses use a cloud-based system.
-An IT team doesn't need to maintain on-premises servers, and storage is handled through the cloud.
-Of course, any downtime means temporary lack of access to the files.
-However, such instances are rare, and some organizations may be able to build a hybrid option that uses both on-premises and cloud storage.
+If you choose an on-premises system, you must decide how the upkeep costs fit into your budget, which is why many businesses use cloud-based systems.
+Your IT team doesn't need to maintain on-premises servers for your documents; storage is handled through the cloud.
+Of course, with this option, any downtime on the software's provider's side means you'll temporarily lack access to your files.
+However, such instances are rare, and you may even be able to build a hybrid option that uses both on-premises and cloud storage.

 "With security being a major concern for many industries, organizations must keep in mind that most open-source document management systems do not encrypt documents," Lincoln said.
 "If compliancy is a major concern for your organization or industry, then using open-source document management will not be the right choice, since it doesn't provide features that you may need to tap into to prove compliancy."

-A key factor to consider is applying ISO certification principles.
-The International Organization for Standardization publishes standards that serve as a global benchmark for businesses when it comes to specific practices and procedures.
+A key factor to consider is the application of ISO certification principles.
+The International Organization for Standardization publishes standards that serve as a global benchmark for business practices and procedures.
 Proper documentation, for example, is a key component of ISO 9001.

 While certification may not be necessary for your business, given the time and costs involved in achieving such a designation, a specific set of standards and procedures for establishing the user interface, sharing capabilities, and security of a document management system are essential.